equinixmetal-archive/docs-packet-legacy/products/03-servers/03-key-features/09-cpr.md

 ```

 ## m1.xlarge.x86 example
 The next exmaple is a slightly more complicated configuration that includes RAID.
+It's worth noting that RAID created through CPR is software RAID, not hardware RAID.
 ```
 {
    "disks": [